 - Tells you if you’ve left comments or tracked changes in your document

-- Is good at converting two or more spaces to one, which is important when I work on manuscripts with two spaces after periods
+- Converts two or more spaces to one, which is important when I work on manuscripts with two spaces after periods

 - Allows you to select different forms of English (American, Australian, British, or Canadian) or style guides (but not AP style nor Chicago Manual of Style) and to develop multiple custom styles, a feature I haven’t yet used

-I use PerfectIt’s add-in for Word, but there’s also a cloud version, so you can use it in Microsoft Word on any device.
+I use PerfectIt’s add-in for Microsoft Word on a PC using Microsoft Office, but there’s also a cloud version, so you can use it in Microsoft Word on any device.

 StyleGuard checks your document’s adherence to the standards in the Associated Press Stylebook.
 If your organization follows AP style, the automated standard-checking may prove invaluable.